-Ross wants to let you dress (and lots more) for less.
-A leading off-price apparel retailer (behind TJX Cos. and Kohl's), Ross operates about 1,200 Ross Dress for Less and dd's DISCOUNTS stores that sell mostly closeout merchandise, including men's, women's, and children's clothing, at prices well below those of department and specialty stores.
-While apparel accounts for more than half of sales, Ross also sells small furnishings, toys and games, luggage, and jewelry.
+Ross wants you to dress for less.
+A leading off-price apparel retailer (behind TJX Cos. and Kohl's), Ross operates some 1,370 Ross Dress for Less and nearly 200 dd's Discounts stores that sell closeout merchandise, including men's, women's, and children's clothing, at prices well below those of department and specialty stores.
+While apparel accounts for more than half of sales, it also sells small furnishings, toys and games, luggage, and jewelry.
 Featuring the Ross "Dress for Less" trademark, the chain targets 18- to 54-year-old white-collar shoppers from primarily middle-income households.
-Ross and dd's stores are located in strip malls in more than 30 states, mostly in the western US and Guam.
+Ross and dd's stores are located in strip malls in over 35 states and mostly in the western US and Guam.

-The retailer operates four distribution processing facilities: two in California and one each in Pennsylvania and South Carolina.
+The retailer operates six distribution processing facilities: three in California, two in South Carolina, and one in Pennsylvania.
 These distribution centers are the sole source of its stores merchandise.
-By 2015, Ross Stores anticipates investing in two new distribution centers and purchasing one of its distribution centers when its lease expires in 2013.
-Additionally, the discounter owns two and leases three other warehouse facilities for packaway storage.
+Additionally, the discounter owns four and leases three other warehouse facilities for packaway storage.
 To distribute merchandise to stores on a regular basis, Ross Stores enlists the help of third-party cross docks.
 Shipments are made by contract carriers to stores between three and six times per week depending on the location.

 Sales and Marketing

-Ross Stores, which spent $68 million on advertising in fiscal 2013, relies primarily on television as a medium to share the Ross Dress for Less value proposition with its current and potential customers.
+Ross Stores relies primarily on television as a medium to share the Ross Dress for Less value proposition with its current and potential customers.
 The company believes that television advertising is the most efficient and cost-effective medium while it continues to use additional channels to build brand awareness.
 However, advertising for its dd's DISCOUNTS stores is focused on new store grand openings and local grass roots initiatives.